rhysd/vim-startuptime/README.md

 $ vim-startuptime
 ```

-By default, it tries to run `vim` and `:quit` immediately 10 times, collects the result and show it
+By default, it tries to run `vim` and `:quit` immediately 10 times, collects the results and outputs
-to stdout.
+a summary of them to stdout.

 ```
 Extra options: []